neocortical/gsoup/README.md

 ## Transformers

 Transform functions may be applied to any element or text nodes in your markup.
-Transformers are more than meets the eye, so please see the integration tests in transformer_test.go for examples of how to use transform functions.
+Transformers are more than meets the eye, so please see the integration tests in transformer_test.go for examples of how to use them.
 Here's a simple example that changes &lt;b&gt; tags to &lt;strong&gt; tags:

 ```go
 c := NewEmptyCleaner().AddTags(T(atom.Strong))